WsCandy/zRSv2/README.md

-zRS - Responsive Slider - v2.6.1
+zRS - Responsive Slider - v2.6.2
 ===

-2.6.1 Update
+2.6.2 Update
 ---

-Added a new private method that recounts the slides and updates the slider accordingly.
+Fixed a bug that involved visibleSlides not setting properly on load.

 Basic Implementation:
 ---